widdix/s3-getobject-accelerator/README.md

 # S3 GetObject Accelerator

-Get large objects from S3 by using parallel byte-range fetches/parts to improve performance.
+Get large objects from S3 by using parallel byte-range fetches/parts without the AWS SDK to improve performance.

+> We measured a troughoput of 6.5 Gbit/s on an m5zn.6xlarge in eu-west-1 using this lib with this settings: `{concurrency: 64}`.

 Install: